Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkwriter-networkreader-networkbuffer.md

 sidebar_label: NetworkWriter, NetworkReader, & NetworkBuffer
 ---

-Internally, the MLAPI uses Streams for it's data.
+Internally, Netcode for Gameobjects (Netcode) uses Streams for it's data.
 This gives a ton of flexibility for the end user.
 If the end user for example doesn't want to use Streams but rather just byte arrays at their own level.
-They can do so by wrapping their arrays in MemoryStreams which don't create any garbage.
+They can do so by wrapping their arrays in `MemoryStream`s which don't create any garbage.

-The MLAPI does have its own prefered Stream that is used internally called `NetworkBuffer`.
+Netcode does have its own prefered Stream that is used internally called `NetworkBuffer`.

 ## NetworkBuffer